momentohq/public-dev-docs/docs/cache/develop/integrations/fastly.md

     "MOMENTO_HTTP_ENDPOINT": "<YOUR-HTTP-ENDPOINT>",
     "MOMENTO_BACKEND": "<YOUR-MOMENTO-BACKEND-NAME>",
     "MOMENTO_CACHE": "<YOUR-CACHE-NAME>",
-    "MOMENTO_TOKEN": "<YOUR-MOMENTO-AUTH-TOKEN>
+    "MOMENTO_API_KEY": "<YOUR-MOMENTO-API-KEY>"
 }
 ```

 You can set the variable `MOMENTO_BACKEND` to any string value.
 Make sure that your HTTP endpoint corresponds to the region where you created your Momento Cache.
-This is the HTTP endpoint value we copied from the Generate Token output on the Momento Console.
+This is the HTTP endpoint value we copied from the `Generate Api Key` output on the Momento Console.

-**Note**: for production environments, the Momento auth token should be saved in a [Fastly Secret Store](https://developer.fastly.com/reference/api/services/resources/secret-store/).
-However, this is a feature currently restricted to beta users, so this example saves the auth token in a [Config Store](https://developer.fastly.com/reference/api/services/resources/config-store/) along with the other values specified in the `secrets.json` file.
+**Note**: for production environments, the Momento Api Key should be saved in a [Fastly Secret Store](https://developer.fastly.com/reference/api/services/resources/secret-store/).
+However, this is a feature currently restricted to beta users, so this example saves the Api key in a [Config Store](https://developer.fastly.com/reference/api/services/resources/config-store/) along with the other values specified in the `secrets.json` file.

 Next, you'll want to make sure the contents of your `secrets.json` file match the contents in the `fastly.toml` file.